Realty Executives Phoenix

 Scottsdale Arizona is BEST Place to Live for Cost of Living, Climate, Vibrancy, Arts, Sports, Nightlife and Outdoor Activities.
-Scottsdale is also the most well known cities that comprise the Phoenix Metro Valley of the Sun.
+Scottsdale is also the most well known city in the Phoenix Valley.
 The shops, dining and Old Town Scottsdale is known for is within the Hwy 101 outer Loop, and most is approximately a 15 minute drive from Sky Harbor Airport and downtown Phoenix.
 Scottsdale is long and narrow, bordered by Phoenix and Paradise Valley to the west, Fountain Hills and the McDowell Mountains to the east, the East Valley cities of Tempe, Mesa and Chandler to the South.
 You can drive another hour to the furthest point in North Scottsdale, rising in elevation to cooler climates of 3,000 feet in elevation, as compared to a 1,100 foot elevation downtown. (more on North Scottsdale below).

 Outdoor enthusiasts love the hundreds of hiking trails throughout Scottsdale, boating at nearby marinas, equestrian trails throughout the mountain preserves, biking and golfing.
-WestWorld provides one of the most notable equestrian centers in the country and Scottsdale has one of the highest boat and jet ownership ratios.
+WestWorld is one of the most notable equestrian centers in the country and Scottsdale has one of the highest boat and jet ownership ratios.
 The area is ranked in the top five for "wellness" whenever those numbers are published.

 Annual events held here include the draw of over 20 NBA Spring Training teams each March, the PGA’s famous “Phoenix Open” each February, and the most well-attended Collector Car Auctions each January.
-The Superbowl has been hosted several times in nearby Glendale, with the next scheduled for 2023, there is an annual Tempe Ironman qualifier, the College Fiesta Bowl and P.F.
+The Superbowl has been hosted several times in nearby Glendale, the last was held in 2023; there is an annual Tempe Ironman qualifier; the College Fiesta Bowl; and P.F.
 Chang’s Rock & Roll Marathon.
 Local sports include the Arizona State University Sun Devils and Grand Canyon University at the collegiate level, and professional sports include the Arizona Diamondbacks, the Phoenix Suns, the Arizona Cardinals, Arizona Coyotes, the Phoenix Mercury and Phoenix Rising Soccer.